tiredvekster/LightAntiCheat/F-A-Q.md

 Yes, you can use the API to make LAC compatible with your own plugins.<br>
 API package: `me.vekster.liteanticheat.api`<br>
 Cancellable events: `LACViolationEvent`, `LACPunishmentEvent`<br>
-You can also get an instance of the `LACApi` class to access more methods.
+You can also get an instance of `LACApi` class to access more methods.